 Sauce

-- Return the chicken to the pan and add the vegetables.
+- Add the chicken back to the pan and cover with a lid.

-- Remove from the heat and sprinkle with chopped parsley or coriander.
-Serve with a bowl of jasmine rice.
+- Remove from the heat and sprinkle with chopped coriander.
+Serve with a bowl of jasmine rice.2 tablespoons chopped coriander

 Notes